-- (d) if the alleged conduct, if substantiated, would constitute discrimination, harassment or retaliation, the Civil Rights Coordinator or Principal or designee will initiate an investigation.
+- (c) if the Civil Rights Coordinator or Principal concludes that it is possible to resolve the complaint in a prompt, fair and adequate manner through an informal process involving and with the consent of both parties, the Civil Rights Coordinator or Principal may seek to do so in accordance with Section D, above; or - (d) if the alleged conduct, if substantiated, would constitute discrimination, harassment or retaliation, the Civil Rights Coordinator or Principal or designee will initiate an investigation.
 The Civil Rights Coordinator or Principal may also identify and initiate any interim measures.
 See Section G. - G. Interim Measures: The District will provide prompt and reasonable interim measures during the pendency of the investigation, if appropriate, to support and protect the safety of the parties, the educational environment, and the District and/or school community; to deter retaliation; and to preserve the integrity of the investigation and resolution process.
 Any interim measures will be monitored to ensure they are effective based on the evolving needs of the parties.
 Violations of the restrictions imposed by interim measures could be considered a violation of school rules and may be considered in determining whether discrimination, harassment or retaliation has occurred. - H. Timeframes: The District will seek to complete any investigation within twenty (20) school days after receipt of a complaint and provide the written notice of the outcome of the investigation within twenty-five (25) school days.
 The investigator may impose reasonable timeframes on all parties to facilitate the timely completion of the investigation.
 The investigator may extend the investigation period beyond the time period identified due to extenuating circumstances, including but not limited to availability and cooperation of witnesses, complexity of the investigation, school vacation periods, and the involvement of law enforcement and other outside agency investigations.
 If a complaint or report of discrimination, harassment or retaliation is received within three (3) weeks of the end of the academic school year, the investigator will attempt to complete the investigation by the end of the school year.
 In the event that the investigation extends beyond the last day of school, the District will make reasonable efforts to complete the investigation within the above-referenced timeframe, but may extend the investigation period to account for the availability of witnesses during the summer vacation period.
-If the investigator extends the investigation, he or she will notify the Complainant and Respondent of the extension.
+If the investigator extends the investigation, they will notify the Complainant and Respondent of the extension.
 A report to the law enforcement will not automatically delay an investigation; however, a request from law enforcement to delay the investigation may require a temporary suspension of an investigation, and the District will promptly resume its investigation upon being advised that law enforcement's evidence gathering is completed.
 Any interim measures provided to the parties may continue during the period of postponement.
 See Section G. - I. Under the formal resolution procedure, the complaint will be investigated by the Principal, Civil Rights Coordinator or other individual designated by the Principal or Civil Rights Coordinator who has responsibility for seeking and gathering evidence relative to the investigation.
 A formal complaint against an employee who holds a supervisory position shall be investigated by a person who is not subject to that supervisor's authority.
 During the formal resolution procedure: